About the Plant Biology Degree

 - The plant ecology track focuses on plants and how they live in the environment.

-- The plant biology track prepares you to work with natural products chemistry and plant bioengineering.
+- The plant biology degree track prepares you to work with natural products chemistry and plant bioengineering.

 Students in this concentration benefit from exceptional faculty and their broad expertise in biological sciences, including plant taxonomy and speciation, ecology and wetlands, as well as plant interactions and agriculture.
 As a result, students receive broad yet directed study in botany.